// Six Years On The Platform · Production Experience

 Capgemini · ServiceNow Practice

-Led complex ITSM, CSM, and bespoke scoped application implementations across public and private sector clients.
+►Complex ITSM, CSM, and bespoke scoped application delivery across public and private sector clients.
+ISO 27001 and GDPR compliant integration work throughout.

 ServiceNow Developer & Administrator